/>

 Is Temu a legitimate website?

-In other cases, the items can arrive on time, can be decent or good quality, and can be exactly how they looked on Temu's website.
+In other cases, the items can arrive on time, can be decent or good quality, and can be exactly how they look on Temu's website.
 Product quality can be unpredictable, which is not so different from offerings on other online stores.

 If you receive your items and they don't look like their online listing, or they arrive damaged, or they don't arrive at all, your order is eligible for Temu's Purchase Protection Program.
 This program guarantees your money back with a full refund if you return your items within 90 days of purchase.